dannywillems/dannywillems.github.io/index.md

     Hi!
 I am Danny Willems.
     I try to use my developer and mathematician skills to build softwares, libraries and companies to reach a better society according to my values.
-My values include, but are not restricted to, privacy, egalitarianism, (effective) altruism and more recently veganism.
+My values include, but are not restricted to, privacy, egalitarianism and more recently veganism.
     When possible, my work is released publicly in open-source and for free.
     <br />